 - Homes that have been specifically built and designed for people with a disability

 - Homes of public sector employees that have been provided by their employers to make sure they’re near to their work to carry out their job e.g. sheltered housing wardens

 - Homes due to be demolished (and subject to a final demolition notice)

 What discount can I get?

 The Right to Buy scheme gives you a discount on the market value of your home.
-The longer you have been a tenant, the more discount you get (but only up to a maximum of £84,200).
-This amount may change every year on the 6 April in line with consumer price index (CPI).
+The longer you've been a tenant, the more discount you get (but only up to a maximum of £84,600).
+This amount may change every year on 6 April in line with the consumer price index (CPI).

 If you’ve been a tenant in other properties, this can count towards your discount.
 These tenancies will only apply if your landlord at the time was either a Right to Buy landlord or another public sector body.
 A full list of these landlords can be found in the guide, 'your right to buy your home.